kspicer80/kspicer80.github.io/content/posts/2022-04-10-classification-fun-with-some-literary-texts.md

     return(new_sentences)
   ```

-Next is a function that will index each and every token within the text file and append it to a .json file that will keep track of every token and its associated index number:
+Next is a function that will index each and every token within the text file and append it to a .json file that will store every token and its associated index number:

 ``` python
 def create_index(texts, filename):